-Benefit Information: Full-Time - Sylvania Township offers an excellent comprehensive benefit package, including medical/prescription/dental/vision insurance coverage, life insurance, and participation in the Ohio Police & Fire Pension Fund.
-Sylvania Township offers paid holidays, sick leave accrual, sick leave bonus, vacation accrual, deferred vacation, comp time, shift differential, longevity, job-related tuition reimbursement and uniform allowance.
+Benefit Information: Sylvania Township offers an excellent comprehensive benefit package, including medical/prescription/dental/vision insurance coverage, life insurance, and participation in the Ohio Police & Fire Pension Fund.
+Sylvania Township offers paid holidays, sick leave accrual, sick leave bonus, vacation accrual, deferred vacation, comp time, longevity, job-related tuition reimbursement and uniform allowance.

-SFE may utilize outside agencies to administer and evaluate the entry level examination, firefighter mile, background investigations, physical examination, psychological interview and recruit training.
+SFE may utilize outside agencies to administer and evaluate the entry level examination, the Firefighter Mile, the background investigation, the physical examination, the psychological examination, interviews and recruit training.

 Population: Approximately 48,487

 Age: At least 18 years of age and less than 41 years of age at the time of employment.

 US Citizen: All applicants must be legally authorized for employment in the United States at the time of employment.